fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

 <ul>
   <li><b>IAM</b> is a <b>Global</b> (not apply to regions) service used to control the access to AWS resources (authentication/authorization).
 It can be used to manage users, groups, access policies, user credentials, user pwd policies, MFA and API keys.</li>
-  <li><a href="https://docs.aws.amazon.com/general/latest/gr/root-vs-iam.html"><b>Root</b></a> has <b>full administrative permissions</b> and complete access to all AWS services and resource.  <a href="https://docs.aws.amazon.com/accounts/latest/reference/root-user-tasks.html">Actions allowed only to root</a>: change account setting, close account, restore IAM permission, change or cancel AWS support plan, register as a seller, config S3 bucket to enable <a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa.html">MFA</a>, edit/delete S3 bucket policies.</li>
+  <li><a href="https://docs.aws.amazon.com/general/latest/gr/root-vs-iam.html"><b>Root</b></a> has <b>full administrative permissions</b> and complete access to all AWS services and resource.  <a href="https://docs.aws.amazon.com/accounts/latest/reference/root-user-tasks.html">Actions allowed only to root</a>: change account setting, close account, restore IAM permission, change or cancel AWS support plan, register as a seller, config S3 bucket to enable <a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa.html">MFA</a>, edit/delete S3 bucket policies.
+SCPs are one of the only ways to limit the root account.</li>
   <li>When a Identity Federation (AD, facebook, SAML, OpenID) is configured, IAM user account is not necessary</li>
   <li>Power User has alot of permission but not to manage groups and users in IAM.</li>
   <li>IAM Security Tool: